Header

 Home Development Mutual Fund (HDMF)

 Membership to the HDMF is mandatory, therefore all employers and employees must register and contribute to the fund.
 This government entity is under and directed by the Pag-IBIG fund.
-Through the HDMF, members are able to avail housing loans and calamity relief funds.
+Through the HDMF, members can avail housing loans and calamity relief funds.

 Philippine Health Insurance Corporation (PhilHealth)

-PhilHealth is the Philippine government’s health care corporation.
-The responsibility of Philhealth is to give its members the basic health insurance and health care financing.
+PhilHealth is the Philippine government’s healthcare corporation.
+The responsibility of Philhealth is to give its members basic health insurance and health care financing.
 SSS members are required to register for PhilHealth.

 Department of Trade and Industry (DTI)